Sign in

 Neurolenses: Your Advanced Eyewear Solution

-Did you know that about two-thirds of people in the United States struggle with symptoms related to eye misalignment?
-The symptoms generally include headaches, eye strain, dry eye, eye fatigue, neck pain, shoulder pain, and motion sickness.
+Did you know approximately two-thirds of people in the United States suffer from symptoms related to eye misalignment?
+Symptoms commonly include headaches, eye strain, dry eyes, neck pain, shoulder pain, and motion sickness.

-Before experts understood the connection between the eyes and the brain, eye doctors would enhance their patients' visual comfort by adding a small number of prisms to their prescription eyeglasses.
-But a pair of standard prism glasses can only address eye misalignment at a single distance.
-Neurolenses, on the other hand, can resolve misalignment issues at all distances.
-This cutting-edge technology uses a contoured prism to slowly increase the prism from distance to near.
-This helps provide proper alignment at all points.
-As a result, Neurolenses align your eyes, alleviating the symptoms associated with trigeminal dysphoria.
+Historically, eye doctors enhanced patient comfort by adding a small number of prisms to their prescription eyeglasses.
+However, standard prism glasses address eye misalignment at only one distance.
+Neurolenses, by contrast, can resolve misalignment across all distances.
+This groundbreaking technology utilizes a contoured prism that gradually increases from distance to near focus, ensuring proper alignment at every point.
+As a result, Neurolenses align your eyes and relieve symptoms associated with trigeminal dysphoria.

 Understanding Trigeminal Dysphoria

-When your eyes are misaligned or out of sync, it adds more pressure on your visual system.
-The increased demand causes stress on your trigeminal nerve, which is located in your head and neck.
-It's the most complex cranial nerve connected to your brain.
-Your trigeminal nerve plays a huge role in your head and neck sensations.
-With the higher demand on your visual system during digital screen use, the incidence of trigeminal dysphoria symptoms also increases.
+When your eyes lack alignment or synchronization, it places additional pressure on your visual system.
+This increased demand causes stress on your trigeminal nerve, which runs through your head and neck.
+It is the most complex cranial nerve connected to your brain, responsible for sensations in that area.
+With rising demands on your visual system due to digital screen usage, the incidence of trigeminal dysphoria symptoms also escalates.

-At East Main Vision Clinic, we can help find out how your eyes are over-compensating with our Neurolens measurement device.
-Call our office today in Puyallup, Washington, to schedule your consultation.
+At East Main Vision Clinic, we can help you discover how your eyes are compensating using our Neurolens measurement device.
+Contact our office today in Puyallup, Washington, to schedule your consultation.

-If you are looking for more details, kindly visit optical prism.
+If you seek further details, kindly visit optical prism.